aghoshpro/OntoRaster/README.md

 This command starts and initializes the database.
 Once the database is ready, it launches the SPARQL endpoint from Ontop at http://localhost:8082/.

-For this tutorial, we assume that the ports `7001-7010, 8082` (used for database) and `8080` (used by Ontop) are free.
+For this tutorial, we assume that the ports `7001-7010, 8082` (used for the database) and `8080` (used by Ontop) are free.
 If you need to use different ports, please edit the file `.env`.

 For example, RasSPARQL queries are available at [endpoint](http://localhost:8082/).